 Property Valuation Process

-As part of the probate process, a probate referee also puts a value of the property on the inventory and appraisal as of the date of death.
+As part of the process, a probate referee also puts a value of the property on the inventory and appraisal as of the date of death.
 The value of personal property is also included in the inventory and appraisal.

 Beneficiaries objecting to the sale of the deceased person’s home must send their objection in writing to the executor or administrator.
 Beneficiaries approving the sale consent to the proposed action.
 Objecting and consenting to a proposed action under the Independent Administration of Estates Act gets done on page 2 of the Notice of Proposed Action.
 If there are objections, it will delay the sale and the home buying process.